 Special Peapod offer just for blog readers!
 Get $20 Off Your First Order of $90+ at Peapod.com with code SFRUGAL20.

 Much has changed with Peapod since I first wrote a review of the service.
-I want to highlight two notable changes that benefit, you, the shopper:
+I want to highlight a few notable changes that benefit, you, the shopper:

 - You can get alcohol delivered to you in your Peapod order, if you happen to live in Illinois.